 There is no shortage of streaming video services.
 Amazon Prime Video stands out as one of the big players.
 It not only features a healthy list of shows but also includes many critically-acclaimed and entertaining movies.
 So, if you are planning a film night, we have selected some of the best Amazon Prime movies currently available on the platform for your consideration.

-Of course, movie taste is very subjective, but we have picked films that are either classics, audience favorites or critical darlings that we think you will enjoy.
-There is also a variety of genres on the list, so there should be something for everyone.
-So, without further ado, here are the best movies on Amazon Prime Video you can currently watch .
+Movie taste can be very subjective, but we have picked films that are classics, audience favorites, or critical darlings that we think you will enjoy.
+With various genres on the list, there is something for everyone.
+The list below features movies from the US catalog and only movies that don’t require you to pay an extra rental fee to watch.
+Here are the best movies on Amazon Prime Video you can stream today.

 The Handmaiden (2016)

 The Handmaiden comes from the director of the critically acclaimed New Boy, Park Chan-wook — a strange tale of deception and betrayal loosely based on the Victorian crime novel Fingersmith.
 Set in Japanese-occupied Korea, the film sees Sook-hee become a maid to the wealthy Japanese heiress Lady Hideko and her uncle Kouzuki.

 As Sook-hee settles in, she and the heiress become closer.
 Lady Hideko’s story is revealed through a series of flashbacks as their relationship develops.
 At the same time, secrets and deceptions slowly unravel around the characters.
 As is typical of Park Chan-wook’s work, The Handmaiden is visually stunning and just as masterful in its storytelling.
 It is full of unexpected twists and turns that surprise even the most intuitive viewers.
 It’s one of the best movies on Amazon Prime Video and will keep you glued to your seat.